oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/ContractState.md

 These classes and methods are used throughout the Oxyg3nium project to represent and manipulate the state of smart contracts.
 For example, `ContractState` objects are used to store the state of contracts in the blockchain, and `AssetState` objects are used to represent the assets held by contracts.
 The `AssetState` methods are used to create and manipulate `AssetState` objects from `ContractOutput` objects, which are used to represent the output of a contract execution.
 Overall, these classes and methods are an important part of the Oxyg3nium blockchain's smart contract functionality.
 ## Questions:
- 1. What is the purpose of the `alephium.api.model` package?
+ 1. What is the purpose of the `oxyg3nium.api.model` package?
-- The `alephium.api.model` package contains classes that represent data models used in the Oxyg3nium API.
+- The `oxyg3nium.api.model` package contains classes that represent data models used in the Oxyg3nium API.

 2. What is the `AssetState` case class used for?
 - The `AssetState` case class represents the state of an asset, including the amount of attoAlph and an optional vector of tokens.